NCBI-Hackathons/VirusFriends/README.md

 ## What's the problem?
 It's being estimated that there are 3x10^31 viral particles in the world, but only ~9,500 viral genomes have being described at a genomic level.
 This means there is a huge amount of viruses to be discovered!

+VirusFriends is a bioinformatics tool that discovers viruses in Whole Shotgun Sequence metagenomic samples in the Sequence Read Archive.
+In addition to identification and quantification of known viruses in metagenomes, VirusFriends also allows for identification of novel viruses in metagenomic samples.
+VirusFriends uses Magic-BLAST to screen metagenomes from the SRA for presence of reads that map to the NCBI Viral RefSeq database or a custom user-specified reference database.
+For a given reference, statistics are output that include read coverage, and numbers of reads mapped at various levels of sequence identity.
+Novel viruses are identified by de-novo assembly and iteratively searching for reads that map to the 5’ and 3’ ends of a given contig to extend the contig’s length.

 ## Why should we solve it?

 # What is VirusFriends?